Key Takeaways

 Hazardous Waste Disposal

-Hazardous waste includes chemicals, paint, batteries, and other materials that can’t be disposed of with regular trash due to environmental regulations.
+Hazardous waste includes chemicals, paint, batteries, and other materials that can’t be disposed of with regular trash due to environmental regulations.- Identification: Clearly identify hazardous waste and separate it from other debris.

 - EPA Guidelines: Follow guidelines from the Environmental Protection Agency (EPA) regarding hazardous waste disposal to ensure community safety.